Carl von Bismarck

-Carl-Eduard Otto Wolfgang Jayme Anders, Prince of Bismarck, often known as Calle von Bismarck, is a German politician.
-A member of the CDU, he was a member of the Bundestag from 2005 to 2007.
+Carl-Eduard, Prince of Bismarck (Carl-Eduard Otto Wolfgang; born 16 February 1961), often known as Carl von Bismarck, is a German politician.
+A member of the Christian Democratic Union, he sat in the Bundestag from 2005 to 2007.
+He is the current head of the Princely line of the House of Bismarck.
+His oldest son Alexei Count von Bismarck-Schoenhausen is his successor.

 Background and education

-Born in Zurich, Switzerland, as Count of Bismarck-Schönhausen, Carl is a member of the princely House of Bismarck and the son of the lawyer and landowner Ferdinand von Bismarck and the Belgian countess Elisabeth Lippens.
+Born on 16 February 1961 in Zürich, Switzerland, as Count of Bismarck-Schönhausen, Carl von Bismarck is a member of the princely House of Bismarck and the son of the lawyer and landowner Ferdinand von Bismarck and the Belgian countess Elisabeth Lippens.
 He is the great-great-grandson of the German chancellor Otto von Bismarck.